apache/celix/documents/README.md

 This removes some complexity of dynamic services by declaring service dependency and configure the dependency as required or optional.

-Celix components can be created using the built-in C and C++ dependency manager.
+Apache Celix components can be created using the built-in C and C++ dependency manager.

 Note that the dependency manager is not part of the OSGi standard, and it is inspired by the Apache Felix Dependency Manager.
-Even though the dependency manager is not part of the OSGi specification, this is the preferred way of handling dynamics services in Celix, because it uses a higher abstraction.

 ## Containers
-Apache Celix containers are executables which starts a Celix framework, with a set of preconfigured properties and a preconfigured set of bundles.
+Apache Celix Containers are executables which starts an Apache Celix framework, with a set of preconfigured properties and a set of preconfigured bundles.
-Although it is also possible to create and start a Celix framework in code, the benefit of a Celix container is that this can be done with a single `add_celix_container` Celix CMake command.
+Although it is also possible to create and start a Celix framework in code, the benefit of a Celix container is that this can be done with a single `add_celix_container` Apache Celix CMake command.

 ## C++ Support